 What Is Pu-erh Tea?

 Pu-erh is a post-fermented tea.
-And although nowadays it’s possible to find Pu-erh in loose form, it’s most common shape is in brick, cake, or “bird’s nest” form.
+And although nowadays it’s possible to find Pu-erh in loose form, its most common shapes are brick, cake, or “bird’s nest.”

 This helped to not only preserve the tea through the span of many years but also to transport it through the Ancient Tea Horse Road to far away parts of China and Tibet where the tea was especially popular with monks for staying awake during long meditation hours.

 If you are only starting to get into the vast and somewhat mysterious world of Pu-erh, chances are you’ve been purchasing samples.
 The samples are an excellent way to get acquainted with the tea and see what you like before investing in a whole cake.
-An entire Pu-erh tea cake can be pricey, but it is well worth it if you found one that you want as it will last you for many months, if not years, and in many cases only gets better with age.
+An entire Pu-erh tea cake can be pricey, but it is well worth it if you find one that you want, as it will last you for many months, if not years, and in many cases, only gets better with age.

-After you have purchased your first cake or brick, the next step is breaking it into a size suitable for one tea session.
+After you purchase your first cake or brick, the next step is to break it into a size suitable for one tea session.
 For this, we use specially designated Pu-erh tea needles.

-First, make sure to never break a Pu-erh tea brick by hand.
-Not only will it be challenging, but it will most likely result in the brick breaking unevenly in disproportional pieces, and this will not end up in a tasty brew.
+First, don't break a Pu-erh tea brick by hand.
+Not only will it be challenging, but it will most likely result in the brick breaking unevenly into disproportionate pieces, and this will not end up in a tasty brew.

 How To Properly Break Pu-erh Tea

 A Pu-erh brick or cake has two sides to it — the front and the back.
-The front side usually has the tag showing the manufacturer, while the back of a cake has a hollow in the middle.
+The front of a cake usually has a tag showing the manufacturer, while the back has a hollow in the middle.

 front size of a Pu-erh tea cake